-Preparing the rava dosa in a well-seasoned cast-iron tawa or heavy bottom non-stick pan is the key to achieving non-sticky dosa.
-You could also rub the pan with onion slice and add oil to season the tawa which results in a good crispy dosa.
-Please refer to the above section where I have explained how to season the iron tawa/ cast iron griddle in detail which will help you to achieve a non-sticky dosa.
+Preparing the Rava dosa in a well-seasoned cast-iron tawa or heavy bottom non-stick pan is the key to achieving non-sticky dosa.
+You could also rub the pan with an onion slice and add oil to season the Tawa which results in a good crispy dosa.
+Please refer to the above section where I have explained how to season the iron Tawa/ cast iron griddle in detail which will help you to achieve a non-sticky dosa.

-The rava/ sooji dosa breaks if the batter is too thin and the other ingredients like maida, rice flour are inaccurate.
-So it is important to make the rava dosa batter to right consistency to avoid breaking dosa.
+The Rava/ sooji dosa breaks if the batter is too thin and the other ingredients like maida, rice flour are inaccurate.
+So it is important to make the Rava dosa batter to the right consistency to avoid breaking dosa.

-Even though in traditional rava dosa people use maida as one of the ingredient, you could also make without it by just replacing with wheat flour.
-This also results in similar delicious rava dosa.
+Even though in traditional Rava dosa people use maida as one of the ingredients, you could also make without it by just replacing it with wheat flour.
+This also results in similar delicious Rava dosa.

 I really hope you enjoyed the recipe that I have shared here and I would love to hear from you on how it turned out for you.
 Please let me know.